Programs : Brochure

 - Program Terms: Early Fall

-|Estimated Program Fee||$850|
+|Estimated Program Fee||$1,300|

-|Program Manager||Darielle Horsey | email@example.com|
+|Program Directors||Yuqing Cao | email@example.com|

 Program fees will be posted to your MyUW student account and can be paid the same way that you pay tuition and other fees.
 Check your MyUW Account periodically for due dates.

-The application includes a Personal Statement, three short answer questions, and electronic signature documents related to UW policies and expectations for study abroad.
-Following the on-line application process students may be contacted by the Program Director for an in-person interview.
+The study abroad application includes a personal statement, three short answer questions, one recommendation from a professor or TA, and electronic signature documents related to UW policies and expectations for study abroad.
+Following the online application process, you may be contacted by the program director for an in-person interview.
 Once an admission decision has been made regarding your application, you will be notified by the study abroad system via email.

 UW Study Abroad is not responsible for obtaining visas for study abroad program participants.
 The cost and requirements for obtaining visas vary.
 It is your responsibility to determine visa requirements for all countries you plan to visit while abroad including countries that you plan to visit before or after your study abroad program.
-You can do so by calling the consular offices of those countries or checking the following website: http://travel.state.gov/content/passports/english/country.html.
+This is an especially important consideration if you are planning to do more than one study abroad program.
+You can research visa requirements by calling the consular offices of those countries or checking the following website: http://travel.state.gov/content/passports/english/country.html.

 Note: If you are not a U.S. citizen, consult the embassy or consulate of the countries you will visit to learn their document requirements.
-You can check the following website to find contact information for the consulate of the country you will be visiting: http://www.state.gov/s/cpr/rls/fco/index.htm
+You can check the following website to find contact information for the consulate of the country you will be visiting: https://www.state.gov/s/cpr/32122.htm.